-Essential Tips on how to get to the center of Dublin from Dublin.
-Connections between the airport and the center of Dublin.
-Airport transfers, buses and taxis.
+Essential tips on how to get to Dublin city center from Dublin Airport.
+Connections between the airport and Dublin city center.
+Shuttles, buses and taxis.

-How to get to Dublin: links to Dublin Airport
+How to get to Dublin: connections with Dublin airport

-With around 23 million passengers annually, this airport is one of the busiest airports in Europe.
-Dublin Airport It is served by several airlines, among which Air France , British Airways , Bmi , Flybe.com , as well as being the headquarters of the Irish national airline Aer Lingus and the low-cost airline Ryanair .
+With around 23 million passengers passing through each year, this airport is one of the busiest airports in Europe.
+Dublin Airport is served by several airlines, including Air France , British Airways , Bmi , Flybe.com , as well as being the operational headquarters of the Irish national carrier Aer Lingus and the low-cost airline Ryanair .

 Connections to and from Dublin Airport: How to get from Dublin Airport to Dublin city center by bus and shuttle

-Dublin Airport is well connected with the center of Dublin and other Irish cities with many buses and shuttles.
+Dublin airport is well connected both with the center of Dublin and with other Irish cities with many bus and shuttle lines.

-Find the bus stop outside the arrivals terminal: the different lines bring you right Airport to Dublin city center or to the main neighboring cities.
-It is usually cheaper to buy your tickets online before departure.
+Find the bus stop outside the arrivals terminal: the different lines will take you directly from the airport to the center of Dublin or to the main neighboring towns.
+It is usually convenient to buy tickets online before departure.

-Airlink – also known by its route number, 747 – is a express bus service handled by Dublin Bus , which also operates the public city bus service.
-The Airlink is an express service from the airport to the main Dublin Bus Station, Busaras, then to O'Connell Street in the city center and then to Heuston, one of the main railway stations in Dublin.
-The buses 747 they are frequent, leaving every 15 or 20 minutes, from 5 to 23.30 (the 23.20 on Sunday).
-See the timetables of the Airlink bus.
+Airlink – also known by its route number, 747 – is an express bus service operated by Dublin Bus , who also operate the city's public bus service.
+The Airlink is an express service which runs from the airport to Dublin's main bus station, Busaras, then to O'Connell Street in the city center and finally to Heuston, one of Dublin's main railway stations.
+The 747 buses are frequent, leaving every 15 or 20 minutes, from 5am to 11.30pm (11.20pm on Sundays).
+See Airlink bus timetables .

-The Airlink stops just outside the exit of the Terminal 1 on the arrivals level (above the departures).
-Look for the bus stop on the left exit of the arrivals.
+The Airlink stops just outside the Terminal 1 exit on the arrivals level (above departures).
+Look for the bus stop to the left of the arrivals exit.

-Airlink uses 40 minutes to go from the airport to O'Connell Street , although sometimes puts us less.
-The Airlink is not always faster than normal bus, but it has a great advantage during periods of heavy traffic: passes through the Dublin Port Tunnel .
-This underground tunnel linking the city center to the motorway near the airport, avoiding some traffic.
+It takes Airlink 40 minutes to get from the airport to O'Connell Street , although sometimes it takes less.
+The Airlink isn't always faster than the regular bus, but it has one major advantage during busy periods: it passes through the Dublin Port Tunnel .
+This underground tunnel connects the city center with the motorway near the airport, avoiding some of the traffic.

-Lately it has also been added to the bus 757 which connects the south of Dublin Airport.
+Recently the 757 bus has also been added which connects the south part of Dublin with the airport.

-Aircoach It is a private bus service similar all'Airlink and active 24 h 24 which takes passengers from the airport to Dublin city center and other parts of the southern outskirts of the city, as well as in other Irish cities.
-The Aircoach running through the center of Dublin is the number 700 : it leaves every 15 minutes between 15.15 and 23.55.
-Party after 30 minutes until 3.15.
-See timetables and routes Aircoach.
+Aircoach 24-hour bus service which takes passengers from the airport to Dublin city center and other parts of the southern suburbs of the city, as well as other cities in Ireland.
+The Aircoach that crosses the center of Dublin is the number 700 : it leaves every 15 minutes between 15.15 and 23.55.
+It leaves after 30 minutes until 3.15.
+See Aircoach timetables and routes .

-The Aircoach stops just outside the exit of the Terminal 1, the arrivals level (above the departures).
-Look for the bus stop on the left coming from arrivals.
-Also it leaves from just outside the front door of the departure level of Terminal 2.
+The Aircoach stops just outside the exit of Terminal 1, arrivals level (above departures).
+Look for the bus stop on the left as you come out of arrivals.
+It also departs from just outside the main door on the departures level of Terminal 2.

-The official travel time to the Aircoach to the city center is 25 minutes, but it can increase up to 45 minutes with heavy traffic.
+The official journey time for the Aircoach to the city center is 25 minutes, but can increase up to 45 minutes in heavy traffic.

-The adult fare Airport to Dublin city center (O'Connell Street) with the Aircoach is 7 euros.
-A round-trip ticket is 12 euros, children pay 4 euros.
-E 'can also purchase tickets online in advance slightly cheaper, on the official website .
+The adult fare from the airport to Dublin city center (O'Connell Street) on the Aircoach is 7 euros.
+A return ticket is 12 euros, while children pay 4 euros.
+It is also possible to buy the slightly cheaper tickets online in advance, on the official website .

-The difference in price between the two companies is given mainly by the level of comfort offered during the trip: the Airlink bus, being city buses, I am a little more uncomfortable, but most convenient.
+The difference in price between the two companies is mainly due to the level of comfort offered during the journey: the Airlink buses, being city buses, are a little more uncomfortable, but more convenient.

 Public buses (Dublin Bus)

-The primary users of Public bus service (known as Dublin Bus ), linking Dublin Airport to the city center, They commute the Swords area and airport workers.
-Many tourists do not know that Dublin Bus is the cheapest option , or prefer to take an express bus, which it is a bit faster.
-The Dublin Bus are easy to recognize when they arrive at the airport: They are double-decker bus, usually yellow with blue stripes on the bottom.
+The main users of the public bus service (known as Dublin Bus ), which connects Dublin Airport to the city centre , are commuters from the Swords area and airport workers.
+Many tourists don't know that the Dublin Bus is the cheapest option , or they prefer to take an express coach, which is a little faster.
+Dublin buses are easy to recognize when arriving at the airport: they are double-decker buses, usually yellow with blue stripes on the bottom.

-The main Dublin bus that serves the airport is number 41 .
-This bus stops at Terminal 1 every airport 10 minute during the busiest times of the day and every 30 minutes during peak times.
-On the weekends, the service is scarcer.
-Here's the official time of the Dublin Bus 41 .
-O'Connell Street, the main street in the center of Dublin is the penultimate stop, where most of the passengers falls.
-Lower Abbey Street (adiacente O'Connell) It is the last stop.
+The main Dublin bus that serves the airport is the number 41 .
+This bus stops at the airport's Terminal 1 every 10 minutes during the busiest times of the day and every 30 minutes during peak times.
+On weekends, the service is poorer.
+Here is the official timetable for Dublin Bus 41 .
+O'Connell Street, the main road into Dublin city center is the penultimate stop, where most passengers alight.
+Lower Abbey Street (adjacent to O'Connell) is the final stop.

-Make sure you have the 41 marked Lwr Abbey St. Via Aerfort as shown above.
-Airport It means airport in Ireland (I have no idea why the Irish and English are mixed together!).
-Do not take the bus 41 that says “Swords Manor via Aerfort”, that goes in the opposite direction: ask the driver if the bus goes to the city center and will tell you if you're wrong bus.
+Make sure you have the 41 signposted Lwr Abbey St. Via Aerfort as shown above.
+Aerfort means airport in Irish (I have no idea why Irish and English are mixed together!).
+Don't take the 41 bus which says 'Swords Manor via Aerfort' which goes in the opposite direction - ask the driver if the bus goes to the city center and he will tell you if you are on the wrong bus.

-The other high frequency Dublin Bus serving the airport is number 16 .
-This route stops in the city center (O'Connell Street), spanning the River Liffey and continues through the suburbs of the south side, finally stopping at Kingston/Ballinteer in south County Dublin.
-Here's the official time of the Dublin Bus 16 .
+The other high-frequency Dublin Bus that serves the airport is number 16 .
+This route stops in the city center (O'Connell Street), crosses the River Liffey and continues through the south side suburbs, finally stopping at Kingston/Ballinteer in south County Dublin.
+Here is the official timetable for Dublin Bus 16 .

-The Dublin Bus stops just outside the exit to Terminal 1 where there are arrivals, just come out on the left.
+The Dublin Bus stops just outside the exit for Terminal 1 arrivals, just out on the left.

-What is the travel time of the Dublin Bus?
+What is the journey time of the Dublin Bus?

-The travel time of the Dublin Bus 41 Airport to Dublin city center is about 40 minutes.
-In the busiest times (the morning and afternoon rush commuter) It may take up to 1 now.
-The bus 41 It makes more stops along the way than for shuttle services and Airlink express Aircoach.
-After 18.30, traffic decreases considerably and the bus 41 It can get from the airport to the city center 30 minutes or less.
+The journey time of the Dublin Bus 41 from the airport to Dublin city center is approximately 40 minutes.
+At busiest times (morning and afternoon commuter ride) it can take up to 1 hour.
+Bus 41 makes more stops en route than the Airlink and Aircoach express shuttle services.
+After 18.30, the traffic decreases considerably and the 41 bus can get you from the airport to the city center in 30 minutes or less.

-It's easy take a taxi from Dublin Airport .
-The taxi rank is located just outside the Arrivals Terminal Terminal 1.
-Look to the right as you exit the arrivals.
-The price of the taxi to get to the center of Dublin is approximately 25-30 euros , and it puts us about 30 minutes depending on traffic.
-Further information on regulated taxi fares and Irish on the extras .
+It is easy to get a taxi from Dublin Airport .
+The taxi stand is located just outside the Arrivals hall of Terminal 1.
+Look to the right as you exit Arrivals.
+The price of a taxi to reach the center of Dublin is around 25-30 euros , and it takes around 30 minutes depending on the traffic.
+Learn more about Irish regulated taxi fares and extras .

 Most taxis can take up to four passengers.
-If you are four passengers, taxi can be a cheap way to get to the center of Dublin, especially if you have to go to a specific place and you have your luggage.
+If you are four passengers, a taxi can be a cheap way to get to Dublin city centre, especially if you have to go to a specific place and you have luggage.

-Getting to Dublin by car: Road links from Dublin Airport
+Getting to Dublin by Car: Road connections from Dublin Airport

-Dublin city center is accessible by car from the airport via the M50 motorway and M1.
-Remember that is the parking of vehicles on the road in the vicinity of airport access is prohibited, worth the forced removal.
-You can use the car parks in payment or return the rental car directly in the parking lots of rental companies.
+Dublin city center can be reached by car from the airport via the M50 and M1 motorways.
+Remember that parking of vehicles along the road near the airport entrances is prohibited, under penalty of forced removal.
+You can use the paid parking lots or return the rental car directly in the parking areas of the rental companies.

-Traveling on public transport in Dublin with Leap Visitor Card
+Travel on public transport in Dublin with the Leap Visitor Card

-If you plan to use public transportation during your stay, you can buy Leap Visitor Card , a prepaid card that allows you to unlimited travel into the city for 72 hours (3 days) after first use of the entire public transport network : bus (Dublin Bus e Airlink), Metro (DART) and tram (LARGE).
+If you plan to use public transport also during your stay, you can buy the Leap Visitor Card , a prepaid ticket that allows you to travel around the city without limits for 72 hours (3 days) after the first use on the entire public transport network : Bus (Dublin Bus and Airlink), Metro (DART) and Tram (LUAS).